Franciscan Friary, Southampton: The water supply system

 The water supply system was originally devised by the friars for their own use.
 In 1290, Nicholas de Barbeflet granted them access to the springs on his manor of Shirley, Southampton, out to the north west of the medieval town.
-The friars constructed a system of water pipes to bring the first of the water to their friary in 1304.
+The friars constructed a system of water pipes to bring the water to their friary in 1304.
 In all, the water had to travel some 1.7 kilometres from the spring to the friary within the town walls.
 There were several other springs supplying water to the friary; these were located around The Polygon, Southampton, but no traces remain above ground.

 In 1310, the friars granted use of their water supply to the people of Southampton.
 In 1420, the friars were struggling to maintain the water supply system in good order, and therefore passed on ownership of the supply system to the mayor and community of Southampton.
 The water supply system remained in their hands for the rest of its lifetime.
 It was eventually superseded by the boring of new wells for use by the townspeople.